VanOvermeire/rusty-cdk/README.md

 ## TODO

+- note that I'm not adding all legacy fields
 - think about naming
   - do you need S3/SQS/... prefixes when the import is from that packages
+    - probably not
+  - maybe always do a build even when no more args are required
   - can we find better/clearer names for the wrappers?
 - docs
   - add more to the example(s) directory and refer user to that and the tests in cloud-infra; add readme to examples with more info